3 Creative Tricks to Find Your Character's Voice

 Great characters feel real.
 They talk, act, and respond to stress in ways we recognize, with their own personal character voice.
 We can relate to them because they seem human.

-To write a character that leaps off the page, we need to know her deeply.
-We need to understand her thoughts and feelings.
-If our audience is going to empathize with her, we have to first.
+To write a character that leaps off the page, we need to know them deeply.
+We need to understand their thoughts and feelings.
+If our audience is going to empathize with them, we have to first.

 3 Writing Prompts to Discover Your Character's Voice